 - The different models of legalisation and decriminalisation.
 Is there a one size fits all solution or is it more nuanced than that?

 - What is the ideal drug policy and how do we get from where we are now to that ideal?

-- How do we ensure that we protect vulnerable people like kids and people who struggle with addiction?
+- How do we ensure that we protect vulnerable people like children and people who struggle with addiction?

 - What is holding the UK back from a better drug policy?